Maisto

-Maisto is a brand of scale model vehicles introduced in 1990 and owned by May Cheong Group, a Chinese company founded in 1967 in Hong Kong by brothers P.Y.
+Maisto is a Chinese brand of scale model vehicles introduced in 1990 and owned by May Cheong Group, a Chinese company founded in 1967 in Hong Kong by brothers P.Y.
 Ngan and Y.C Ngan.
 Headquartered in Hong Kong, the brand has its offices in the United States, France and China.
 MCG also owns other model car brands, such as the former Italian brand Bburago (whose assets and rights to whose brand name were acquired in 2006) and Polistil.

 The company has also manufactured a number of Tonka products under license from Hasbro.
 Products under the Maisto brand include die-cast scale model cars.

 Company history

 The company was established in Hong Kong in 1967 as "May Cheong Toy Company" by brothers P.Y.
 Ngan and Y.C Ngan.
 Products were initially commercialised under the "MC Toy" (using the initials of the company) brand.

 Some of the first MC Toys products were direct copies of Matchbox cars, although the firm had original designs as well.
 Soon after, European cars were added to its range of products.
 MC produced models of European cars which were not made by Matchbox or Hot Wheels, and the brand became popular for providing the same quality as its contemporaries at cheap prices.

 In the mid-1980s, Intex Recreation introduced MC Toy products to the US market with some of the die-cast cars being labeled as Intex.
 In the late 1980s, MC Toys' vehicles increased their quality, becoming more realistic and accurate to real models, in contrast with other counterpart companies that produced toy-like cars.
 In 1990, the company introduced the "Maisto" brand of diecast cars.
 Through the 1990s, Maisto was considered the US division of Master Toy Co.
 Ltd. of Thailand with May Cheong being the Kowloon, Hong Kong, subsidiary.

 The May Cheong Group products are made in China and Thailand.
 The factories in China and Thailand manufacture 1:12, 1:18, 1:24, 1:25, 1:27, 1:43, 1:31 and 1:64 scale replicas.
 Most models are officially licensed products, based on popular vehicles.
 Some models, however, are fantastical hot-rod and custom creations more in line with the Hot Wheels formula.
 The US warehouse and distribution center, aka Maisto International, Inc, is located in Fontana, California.

 In 2006, the May Cheong Group acquired the assets of the Italian brand Bburago.
 Later, the firm also obtained the Polistil name, another Italian scale model manufacturer that had previously gone bankrupt in 1993.